tomasklaen/statin-preact/README.md

 If any signal used before the error was thrown changes, the `observer()` will try re-rendering the component again, providing error recovery.

+If component throws a promise, it is simply re-thrown to support Suspense.

 ##### Debugging

 To know where your errors are coming from, simply name the components by naming their functions: